olegabu/fabric-starter/test/scenarios/01-fabric-starter-acceptance-test/scenario.md

 # Acceptance test scenario

-This test scenario implements simple acceptance test for the **fabric-starter** network with two organizations.
+This test scenario implements simple acceptance test for a **fabric-starter** network with two organizations.

 ## Tested checkpoints